stevengragg/stevengragg/README.md

 ### Hey, Awesome!
 My name is Steven and I am a Developer and a Startup owner 👋

 - 👀 I’m interested in Full-stack Web Development.
+- 👀 I’m looking for a co-founder for a SaaS startup.
 - 💻 I'm the Founder and Head of Growth of Iona Innovation Labs - startup software development agency.
 - 📫 Reach me at steven@ionainnovlabs.com
 - 🔗 LinkedIn: https://www.linkedin.com/in/devsteve05/